2020 Faultline Chardonnay

 Tasting Profile

-This single-block wine is sourced from just 0.5 ha of 25-year-old Chardonnay vines within the Faultline block.
-Compared to the Farrago block, the soil contains less ironstone and more deep clay, leading to wines containing an earthy depth and a fuller, richer palate.
+This single-block wine was sourced from just 0.5 ha of 24-year-old Chardonnay vines within the Faultline block.
+Compared to the Farrago block the soil contains less ironstone and more deep clay, leading to wines containing an earthy depth and a fuller, richer palate.
 The fruit was gently whole-bunch pressed directly into French oak barriques (20% of which were new), and fermentation occurred spontaneously with ambient yeasts.
 Following fermentation, the wine was aged on lees (without battonage) for 11 months and was racked only once, directly prior to bottling.
 The wine was bottled without fining and with minimal filtration.

 Tasting Profile 2020